Individual and Team TT

-This is round 1, after round 1 of the tri series was cancelled last weekend due to showtime weather.
+This is round 1, after round 1 of the tri series was cancelled last weekend due to !!
+BAN ME NOW FOR SWEARING !! weather.
 So There will be two more, then we head into crits.

 I've got no idea really, when I do my TT usually I pace myself at 34kmh.
 It maybe windy as well as it's all flat right next to the water.
 Anyone have a pair of tri bars?